 Designed to be tough...

 There's a *strict* 10-hour cutoff and some of you will need all of that, this runs more like a 50-miler.
 NO PACERS and NO CREWS.
 It needs to be a "challenge".
 I will DQ any runner receiving aid.
 I repeat: NO CREWS.
-I'll also be enforcing *strict* cutoffs at various aid stations along the way- you must get to the turnaround at mile 16.4 in 4.5 hours and mile 24.5 in 8.5 hours (that's 3:30 pm).
+I'll also be enforcing *strict* cutoffs at various aid stations along the way- you must get to the turnaround at mile 16.4 in five (5) hours (that's NOON) and mile 24.5 in 8.5 hours (that's 3:30 pm).

 You'll also get one drop bag I'll shuttle out to the turnaround (mile 16.3).
 When race directors are like "must be smaller than the size of a shoebox" I have to agree here, do not bring a duffle bag with your 100-mile race kit for me to schlepp out to Prospect, please.
-A portion of the proceeds from this race will benefit the CT Food Bank and Connecticut Forest and Parks Association
+A portion of the proceeds from this race will benefit Connecticut Forest and Parks Association